-The program UGR has been established with the aim of encouraging students to stay longer in the curriculum and subsequently get to PhD level.
+The program UGR has been established with the aim of encouraging students to stay longer in the curriculum and subsequently get PhD levels.
 However, at this early stage, it is learnt that there are other goals that are being achieved over and above sparking interest and development of a deeper learning culture.
-Students get motivated as they also see their peers excelling in their work, that is, it creates positive competition amongst them.

-It is recommended that a curriculum UGR project be made part of at least the students' laboratory activity, while more search continues on a broader scale and also on more students.
-This will help establish whether it can be taken or adopted as a requirement for the university syllabus of an UG (Bachelor) degree.
+It is recommended that a curriculum UGR project be made part of research undertaken to fulfil the requirements of the university syllabus where a student is enrolled for her/his UG (Bachelor) degree.
 It is believed that, we can solve most of our national challenges where we are faced with less numbers of students enrolment in STEM careers.